List of Australian Football League grounds: Former major grounds

-Football Park, which was located in West Lakes, Adelaide, had a similar history to Waverley Park; it was purpose built for South Australian National Football League (SANFL) games and opened in 1974, replacing Adelaide Oval as the primary venue for the league.
-Unlike Waverley Park, it did become the venue for SANFL Grand Finals.
-It was the primary South Australian venue for VFL/AFL matches from 1991, when the league expanded into Adelaide, until 2013, and it was replaced by the newly refurbished Adelaide Oval.
+Football Park, which was located in West Lakes, Adelaide, had a similar history to Waverley Park; it was purpose built for South Australian National Football League (SANFL) games and opened in 1974, replacing Adelaide Oval as the primary venue for the league: unlike Waverley Park, it became the venue for SANFL Grand Finals.
+It was the primary South Australian venue for VFL/AFL matches from 1991 (when the league expanded into Adelaide) until 2013, and it was replaced by the newly refurbished Adelaide Oval.